andy-puertas/devmtn-notes/JAVA/high_order_funcs.md

 - A higher order function is a like a mastermind with smaller functions that act as minions or workers.
 - A higher order function gets and uses other functions to perform parts.
+- Each take in three parameters: item, index, array

 ## forEach
 - Loops over all items in an array